gatsbyjs/gatsby/docs/blog/2017-10-16-making-website-building-fun/index.md

 couldn't build most of the machines he dreamt up.
 And I, no Leonardo, couldn't ever improve on headroom.js.

-But literally weeks into using React.js, I was able to easily make a new React headroom component that is dramatically simpler than headroom.js.
+But literally weeks into using React, I was able to easily make a new React headroom component that is dramatically simpler than headroom.js.

 Which suggests React is a far better building block for the web than raw